 When data comes into your project that does not match your implementation, it shows up in the Data Audit table under UNEXPECTED EVENTS, UNEXPECTED PROPERTIES, or PROPERTY TYPE VIOLATIONS.

 Click on the inline action menu icon to mark unexpected data as expected.
 When you mark data as expected, Mixpanel stops surfacing that data in Data Audit.
-Click View Details to access a Live View report filtered for that specific event, property, or property type.
+Click View in Insights to access an Insights report filtered to show that specific event, or property.

 Disable Data Audit